ericjwdchen/ericjwdchen.github.io/about.md

 Math equations are created using [MathJax][mj].
 Syntax highlighting for code snippets is done with [highlight.js][h.js] using the Solarized Light theme.

-The site favicon is an homage to the brown [Zune 30][Zune 30], Microsoft's deeply flawed yet iconic iPod competitor and my favorite electronic device.
+The site's favicon is an homage to the brown [Zune 30][Zune 30], Microsoft's deeply flawed yet iconic iPod competitor and my favorite electronic device.
 Mine was white, but brown makes for a better logo.

 [jekyll]: http://jekyllrb.com/
 [poole]: http://getpoole.com/